 EDGECAM Partnership Gives Jobs Boost For Harlow’s Talent Hotbed

-Harlow College says it has a hotbed of talent at its new Engineering Centre, and is training all its students on EDGECAM software so they will have a practical advantage in the jobs market.
+Harlow College says it has a hotbed of talent at its new Engineering Center, and is training all its students on EDGECAM software so they will have a practical advantage in the jobs market.

 “Previously the students only had practical experience of manual machining, and we just looked in theory at how CAD linked to CAM.
-Now we can demonstrate EDGECAM, and the students learn it hands-on."The College’s Advanced Manufacturing Centre opened earlier this year, and the £11m investment included five CNC machining centres and lathes along with the independent CAM software, EDGECAM, to drive them.
+Now we can demonstrate EDGECAM, and the students learn it hands-on."The College’s Advanced Manufacturing Centre opened earlier this year, and the £11m investment included five CNC machining centers and lathes along with the independent CAM software, EDGECAM, to drive them.
 Principal Tutor Mark Howland says they looked at a number of systems, and EDGECAM was the best one for meeting their overall needs.

 Mark Howland, Principal Tutor

 “It was clear from the initial demonstration that it has both powerful milling and turning capabilities, and wasn’t going to be a headache moving on from CAD to CAM.
 There’s nothing in it that’s scary for the students.”